communote-github-user/psyphant.github.io/doc/doc_features.md

 **General**

-* Responsive Design
+* Responsive Design for use on desktop computers, tablets and smartphones.
 * Open Source via Apache License Version 2.0

 **Advanced Editor**

 * Rich Text and Fullscreen
 * Write direct messages and mention users
-* Get suggestions for tags, users
+* Get suggestions for tags, users and topics
 * Mass mentions inside of a topic or discussion
 * Upload attachments and add tags to your note
 * Inline Preview with a gallery of uploaded images
 * Post YouTube or Vimeo links in your note and Communote will embed them
 * Autosave of your unpublished notes

-**Give it a Structure**
+**Context matters**

-* Use different topics for different projects...
+* Use different topics for different projects
+* Create subtopics to organize your projects
 * View the notes stream nested as activities or compact as discussions.
-* Attach and save your daily spaces, tags or users to your favorites
+* Attach and save your daily topics, tags or users to your favorites
+* You able to set tags to your notes, topics and yourself

 **Search and Filters**